 But delve into biographies of the super-rich, and you will find that many of them don’t live like the Rich Kids of the Internet.

-They have the trappings, sure — enormous homes, fancy cars, hired help, private jets.
-But some of the mega-wealthy still practice thrifty habits.
+They have the trappings, sure — enormous homes, fancy cars, hired help and private jets.
+But a slice of the mega-wealthy practices thrifty habits.

-Following is a look at some of the ways famous rich people keep their money in their wallets.
+Following is a look at some ways famous rich people keep money in their wallets.